| Read time: 4 mins

 #3 Processes may vary, but best practice remains constant

-While not all data migration processes are the same - in part due to differing types of data, the systems involved, and the specific requirements of the organization - there are, broadly speaking, a number of common steps in all that point to best practice.
+While not all data migration processes are the same - in part due to differing types of data, the systems involved, and the specific requirements of the organisation - there are, broadly speaking, a number of common steps in all that point to best practice.

 With PlotBox, for example, migration takes place over a number key stages, informed by and building upon the previous, to ensure as smooth and efficient a transition as possible.